Ludhiana police crack ₹8.49-crore heist with arrest of five

 Punjab director general of police (DGP) Gaurav Yadav announced the development in a tweet; efforts underway to nab remaining five accused

-Four days after 10 robbers made off with ₹8.49 crore from a cash management company’s office in Ludhiana’s New Rajguru Nagar, police have cracked the case with the arrest of five accused.
+Four days after 10 robbers made off with ₹8.49 crore from a cash management company’s office in Ludhiana’s New Rajguru Nagar, police on Wednesday cracked the case with the arrest of six accused, including an employee of the firm.

-Efforts are underway to nab the remaining accused, said police, who are in the process of recovering the cash haul that was looted after holding five employees of the firm, CMS, captive.
+Stolen cash worth ₹5 crore has been recovered from the accused, who conspired and executed the robbery to turn rich overnight, said police.
+They have no past criminal record.
+At least five more accused remain on the run.

-Punjab director general of police (DGP) Gaurav Yadav announced the development in a tweet: “In a major breakthrough, @Ludhiana_Police, supported by Counter Intelligence has solved the Cash Van Robbery case in less than 60 hours.
-Out of 10 accused involved in planning, 5 main apprehended and major recovery effected.
-Investigations are ongoing.”
+The robbery plan was spearheaded by Mandeep Kaur of Barnala and Manpreet Singh of Jagraon in connivance with an employee of the firm CMS, Manjinder Singh, alias Mani, 27, who has been driving their cash van for the past four years.

 A robbery case was registered against the unidentified robbers at the Sarabha Nagar police station.